Vishal-Ojha9111/Dacoid-Digital-assignment/Readme.md

    npm run build
    ```

-This will create a dist directory with the production build of the app.
+This will create a dist directory with the production build of the frontend app.

 ### License